Lamer87/Space_Engineers_DLC_unlocker/README.md

   - If your antivirus say something, make an exception for the "steam_api64.dll" file.
     (it's safe, but software houses don't like it when you play their games for free)

-  - If you are not sure and want to restore default files via steam:
+  - If you are not sure and want to restore default files through steam:
     <details><summary>click here to show how.</summary><p>

     ————————————————————————————————————————